Now, A Chart House Restaurant

 When the hostess seated us at a window-side table, I wanted to cheer.

-We couldn't exactly see Mount Hood and the sun had set hours before, but the city lights below were mighty festive.
+The sun had set hours earlier and we couldn't exactly see Mount Hood, but the city lights below were mighty festive.

 The whole day had been cold and cloudy, so I hadn't hoped for any stargazing.